gonzalezbrittany/MechaCar-Statistical_Analysis/README.md

 Overall, our T-Test analysis shows there Lot 3 is the only group that has a p-value below 0.05.
 Therefore, we only have sufficent evidence to show that there is a statistical difference between the observed sample means and its presumed population mean for Lot 3.

+## Study Design: MechaCar vs Competition

+A large number of individuals who purchase a vehicle want to be ensured that the vehicle is safe to drive and safe for others to ride along in.
+Some individuals may be interesting in comparing safety rating and cost across different companies before purchases a vehicle.
+An additional study would be to perform a statistial analysis comparing cost and safety rating for MechaCar and other competitors.
+The goal of the analysis would be to show that MechaCar vehicles have high safety ratings while also having lower costs compaired to their competitors.

+The null hypothesis (Ho) would show that MechaCare has low cost compaired to it's competitors while also having high safetly rating.
+The alternative hypothesis (Ha) would show that Mechacare does not have low cost compaired to it's competitors while also having high safetly ratings.

+Summary statistics and a T-Test would be conducted to show that MechaCare has low cost compaired to it's competitors while also not sacrificing safetly.
+Summary statistics would be able to show MechaCare's ha a lower average cost compaired to their competitors while the t-test would be able to back up the analysis to show that the results are statistically sound.
+By performing this analysis, MechaCare would be able to show customers that purchasing a vehicle from them would be in their best interest.

+Additional Data Needed:
+* Vehicle safety rating results
+* competitor vehicle costs
+* competitor vehicle safety rating results